 - Socratic Teaching is an active learning strategy where domain questions are posed with groups of students with the instructor modelling the critical voice through the analytical process.
 Could you teach by only asking questions?
 It's very difficult.
-Professor Lynne Howarth is one of the finest practitioners of Socratic teaching at Uof T.
+Professor Lynne Howarth is one of the best practitioners of Socratic teaching at Uof T (that I know ^bks).

 Active Learning strategies can be faciliated by technology in a number of ways.

 - synchronously, iClicker and other real time audience participation systems can be used to do formative questioning of concepts and understanding in a lecture theatre.
 Posing a question, obtaining the class anonymous vote, then inviting students to participate in a think-pair-share active learning strategy is a great way to engage students in discussing concepts in class or examine a key conceptual problem of the discipline